secworks/sha1/README.md

 ## Status ##
 ***(2014-01-29):***

-Upated the W memory scheduler to a version without circular buffer and ahead-of-use processing similar to what is used in the SHA-256 core.
+Updated the W memory scheduler to a version without circular buffer and ahead-of-use processing similar to what is used in the SHA-256 core.

 The W memory scheduler has been verified to be functionally correct and